reframejs/reframe/docs/introduction.md

    <br/>
    The `reframe` CLI is just a thin wrapper over the NPM package `@reframe/server` and you can use `@reframe/server` directly instead of using the CLI.
-   That way you can define your own startup logic and process management.
+   That way you can define your own command line interface, startup logic, and process management.
  - **Customization all the way down to Repage.**
    <br/>
    Behind the curtain,
    Reframe is built on top of Repage.
    Repage is an agnostic low-level page management library.
    You can rewrite any part of Reframe.
-   You can eventually get rid of Reframe altogether to then depend on Repage only.
+   Eventually, you can get rid of Reframe altogether to then depend on Repage only.
    By rewriting parts of Reframe you can for example use another build tool other than webpack, use another view library other than React,